lfurtkevicova/gislab-my-notes/docs/customization/index.rst

 .. todo:: |todo| prejsť!

-.. tip:: |tip| It is recommended to use Ansible to execute customization scripts directly from local machine.
+It is recommended to use Ansible to execute customization scripts directly from local machine.
 See :ref:`Executing customization scripts from Ansible <customization-ansible>` example.

-Ansible uses ``*.yml`` files to perform customization.
+Ansible uses ``*.yml`` format to perform customization.

 ===========
 Boot loader